Pablo Casado: Political positions

-He has been described as neoconservative, as well as close to José María Aznar and Esperanza Aguirre.
+He has been described as neoconservative (but Casado has consistently referred to himself as a “liberal-conservative,” focusing on tax reductions, support for small and medium-sized enterprises, and promoting family-oriented policies within the broader People’s Party program.), as well as close to José María Aznar and Esperanza Aguirre.
 He describes himself as liberal-conservative.
 According to José Luis Villacañas, Casado's discourse incorporates several of the core tenets of the Spanish right, including an emphasis on Catholicism, the secondary role of women, a stress on the unity of the Spanish nation, anti-abortion views, and Atlanticism.
-According to Antonio Elorza, Casado's ascension represents the comeback of the reactionary PP in the name of principles and fidelity to political lineage: the family as a totem, a fiscal counterreform, a heavy hand in Catalonia, a preventively repressive legislation and Franco's corpse remaining at Valle de los Caídos.
+According to Antonio Elorza, Casado's ascension represents the comeback of the reactionary PP in the name of principles and fidelity to political lineage: the family as a totem, a fiscal counter-reform, a heavy hand in Catalonia, a preventively repressive legislation and Francisco Franco's corpse remaining at Valle de los Caídos.

-In October 2017, he vouched (on a personal basis) for a potential reform of the Organic Law of Political Parties which would include the illegalization of political parties promoting the independence (of a part of Spain).
+In October 2017, Casado vouched on a personal basis for a potential reform of the Organic Law of Political Parties, which would include the illegalization of political parties promoting the independence of a part of Spain.
 Annoyed by the decision of a German court to grant the extradition of Puigdemont to Spain solely for the charge of embezzlement in July 2018 (which he branded as "humiliation"), he raised the possibility of abolishing the Schengen Area.
-In September 2018 he directly ordered the PP members of the European Parliament to abstain in the voting of the Sargentini report calling for triggering Article 7 proceedings against the Hungarian government of Viktor Orbán.
+In September 2018, he directly ordered the PP members of the European Parliament to abstain in the voting of the Sargentini report calling for triggering Article 7 proceedings against the Hungarian government of Viktor Orbán.
 Also in July 2018, he inveighed against "gender ideology", which he described as a form of "social collectivism the centre-right must fight against".
-He is also critical of the right of abortion as well as euthanasia.

-On 21 July 2018, in the National Congress of the PP, he vowed to "reconquer the Catalan people".
+He is also critical of the right of abortion, as well as euthanasia.
+On 21 July 2018 during the National Congress of the PP, he vowed to "reconquer the Catalan people".
 Referencing Tabarnia, a hypothetical anti-independentist breakaway from Catalonia, he said that he would be "turning the hypothetical Tabarnia into a real Tabarnia".
+Under his leadership, the PP recovered significantly in the November 2019 general election—rising from 66 to 89 seats—and re-established itself as Spain’s main opposition force.